ConstantRobotics-Ltd/CodingStandards/README.md

     // Check if energy was calculated.
     if (energy.isCalculated()) {}
   ```
 3. Curly brackets `{}` are **required** for blocks.
-It costs you nothing, but can cost a lot of time for someone changing code after you, e.g.
+It costs you nothing, but can cost a lot of time for someone changing code after you:
   ```c++
     // Bad Idea
     // This compiles and does what you want, but can lead to confusing